Committee Work/Projects/Professional Development/Research

 Interns are invited to serve on committees within the Center, the Division of Student Life, and the University.
 Interns are expected to contribute their knowledge and abilities to the Center's service and program development activities.
 Research activities (including both dissertation and post-dissertation research), writing for publication, and making presentations at professional meetings are encouraged and supported.

 Interns who are working on dissertations during the internship year are provided with a range of support resources to help them successfully complete their research.
-Each intern office has a computer with network access to the Internet and a printer.
-Interns have two hours per week of work time, use of some Counseling Center supplies (approved by the Director) and ongoing emotional support and encouragement.
+Each intern office has a computer with network access to the Internet, statistical software programs, and a printer.
+Interns receive ongoing emotional support and encouragement.
+They may also, with approval, receive up to 4 hours of dissertation time in the summer.

 Intern Support Meeting